Its-Rogue/Graph_Traversal_Simulation/README.md

 ##  Download

-To download this project, open a PowerShell window in your desired directory and input the following command: <br>
+To download this project, open a Command Prompt window in your desired directory and input the following command: <br>

 ```
 git clone https://github.com/Its-Rogue/Graph_Traversal_Simulation